openstack/charm-guide/doc/source/admin/storage/ceph-rgw-multisite.rst

     deployment; the zone configuration must be unique per application.

-When deploying with this configuration the ceph-radosgw applications will deploy into a blocked state until the master/slave (cross-model) relation is added.
+When deploying with this configuration the ceph-radosgw applications will deploy into a blocked state until the primary/secondary (cross-model) relation is added.

 Typically each ceph-radosgw deployment will be associated with a separate ceph cluster at different physical locations - in this example the deployments are in different models ('us-east' and 'us-west').

-One ceph-radosgw application acts as the initial master for the deployment - setup the master relation endpoint as the provider of the offer for the cross-model relation:
+One ceph-radosgw application acts as the initial primary for the deployment - setup the primary relation endpoint as the provider of the offer for the cross-model relation:

 .. code::

-    juju offer -m us-east rgw-us-east:master
+    juju offer -m us-east rgw-us-east:primary

-The cross-model relation offer can then be consumed in the other model and related to the slave ceph-radosgw application:
+The cross-model relation offer can then be consumed in the other model and related to the secondary ceph-radosgw application:

 .. code::

     juju consume -m us-west admin/us-east.rgw-us-east
-    juju add-relation -m us-west rgw-us-west:slave rgw-us-east:master
+    juju add-relation -m us-west rgw-us-west:secondary rgw-us-east:primary

-Once the relation has been added the realm, zonegroup and zone configuration will be created in the master deployment and then synced to the slave deployment.
+Once the relation has been added the realm, zonegroup and zone configuration will be created in the primary deployment and then synced to the secondary deployment.

 The current sync status can be validated from either model: